microsoft/pxt-arcade/docs/skillmap/peachtree/peach3.md

 Take a look at the code that's already in your workspace.

-You should see the blocks that set up your racer and the blocks that make you jump.
+You should see the blocks that set up your peach and the blocks that make you jump.

 There should also be three **overlap** containers:
 - one that ends the game when you hit an hurdle